A $C^{0}$ interior penalty method for $m$th-Laplace equation: Abstract

 \section{Abstract}

 In this paper, we propose a $C^{0}$ interior penalty method for $m$th-Laplace equation on bounded Lipschitz polyhedral domain in $\mathbb{R}^{d}$, where $m$ and $d$ can be any positive integers.
 The standard $H^{1}$-conforming piecewise $r$-th order polynomial space is used to approximate the exact solution $u$, where $r$ can be any integer greater than or equal to $m$.
 Unlike the interior penalty method in [T.~Gudi and M.~Neilan, {\em An interior penalty method for a sixth-order elliptic equation}, IMA J. Numer.
 Anal., \textbf{31(4)} (2011), pp. 1734--1753], we avoid computing $D^{m}$ of numerical solution on each element and high order normal derivatives of numerical solution along mesh interfaces.
 Therefore our method can be easily implemented.
-After proving discrete $H^{m}$-norm bounded by the natural energy semi-norm associated with our method, we manage to obtain stability and optimal convergence with respect to discrete $H^{m}$-norm.
-Numerical experiments validate our theoretical estimate.
+After proving discrete $H^{m}$-norm bounded by the natural energy semi-norm associated with our method, we manage to obtain stability and optimal convergence with respect to discrete $H^{m}$-norm. {The error estimate under the low regularity assumption of the exact solution is also obtained.} Numerical experiments validate our theoretical estimate.

 \subjclass[2000]{65N30, 65L12}

 \keywords{$C^{0}$ interior penalty, $m$th-Laplace equation, stabilization, error estimates}